YesLuiggy/Roblox-To-Discord/README.md

-# Roblox-Discord
+# Rohttp

-With Roblox-Discord you can easily send messages and embeds from Roblox to Discord.
+With Rohttp you can easily use the Roblox Http service and send Discord Rich Embeds.

 Get it here: https://www.roblox.com/library/6313358704/Webhook-Wrapper

-**Supported:**
+**Embed Support:**

 - [x] Full embed compatible?
 - [x] Embed: Title